The Nursery Environment

 The nursery environment is a purpose built open plan space incorporating a large garden area which is used all year round and throughout each session.
 In the Over 3’s the space is zoned to provide different areas; these include a maths area, music room, graphics area, workshop area, creative area, children’s kitchen and home corner.

-The under 3’s provision comprises two main areas, one for the Under 2's and one for the toddlers.
-These include a sensory space, sleep room, changing area and kitchen areas.
+The under 3’s provision comprises two rooms, one set up for more messy activities, and the other a quieter space.
+The rooms incorporate a sensory space, sleep room, changing area and kitchen areas.

 There is open access between the Under and Over 3’s areas which enable children to see the whole nursery.
 Siblings are able to communicate with each other and also children can keep in touch with their Key Carers even when they have moved on!